 The heavenly-reward theodicy has the flaw of assuming our physical lives to be — ultimately — meaningless.
 This makes no sense, however, for obviously God has given us physical lives, for a reason.
 Our physical lives cannot be “inconsequential,” they must by definition have some meaning.
 Furthermore, once one has suffered, the experience of having suffered, remains.
 The only way to eliminate that, would be to wipe our memories upon our entry into heaven — which, again, relegates our physical lives to irrelevancy, and we’ve already established that our physical lives can’t be irrelevant.
 So this theodicy, too, fails the test of logic.

-This leaves us with the free will theodicy, which is perhaps the strongest of all, and the one that most theologians and theists lean on.
-Evil exists so that we can choose to do good or ill, or ultimately, so that we can choose for or against God.
+This leaves us with the free will theodicy, which might appear the strongest of all, and it’s the one most theologians (and theists with any interest in the subject) lean on.
+Evil exists, according to this theodicy, so that we can choose to do good or ill, or ultimately, so that we can choose for or against God.
 There are a number of problems with this theodicy, however:

-As you can see, all theodicies are flawed.
+As you can see, all theodicies are flawed, fatally.
+Every single last one of them.
 From the empirical evidence before us, we know that we live in a world full of evil and suffering; and moreover, we know that it’s inconsistent to posit a God who is both all-powerful and benevolent.
 What remains is to determine which of these two qualities God actually has.

 I will address this issue with a thought experiment.
 Imagine that you are at the beginning of Time.
 God is — well, somewhere! — all alone.
 He decides to make a Creation.